Connect with us

 on

-With its futuristic image, vibrant innovation ecosystem, and uniquely syncretic culture, Singapore attracts millions of tourists and business travellers each year.
+With its futuristic image, vibrant innovation ecosystem, and uniquely syncretic culture, Singapore attracts millions of tourists and business travelers each year.
 If you’re planning your first trip to Singapore, you’ll want to throw out all your assumptions about the country.
-As small as it is, Singapore’s culture is truly unique, with few real comparisons to be made with its neighbours or other highly developed nations.
+As small as it is, Singapore’s culture is truly unique, with few real comparisons to be made with its neighbors or other highly developed nations.
 To ensure that your stay is pleasant and memorable for all the right reasons, be sure to follow these useful pieces of advice:

 Bring an Unlocked Phone

 Ensure you have an unlocked phone so that you can easily purchase a local SIM card upon arrival.
 Having a local number will give you access to affordable data plans and make it convenient to stay connected during your trip.
-Check out local metasearch engines to find the best SIM-only plan Singapore‘s stores have for international travellers.
+Check out local metasearch engines to find the best SIM-only plan Singapore’s stores have for international travelers.

 Familiarise Yourself with Local Laws and Customs